frankyeh/Practicum/gui_cli.md

 # Workshop Outline

+### • Interface and Command History (WK1)
+The command history function records GUI operations and turns them into reusable command scripts.
+It helps automate workflows and ensures reproducible processing.

 ### • Fiber Data Hub (WK1)
 The Fiber Data Hub is a cloud platform providing instant access to over 37,000 preprocessed brain fiber datasets.
 It includes data from major studies like HCP, ABCD, and OpenNeuro, allowing researchers to explore brain connectivity without handling preprocessing.

-### • Command History (WK1)
-This feature records GUI operations and turns them into reusable command scripts.
-It helps automate workflows and ensures reproducible processing.

 ---